TianpeiLuke/nlp-pipeline/slipbox/pipeline_design/pipeline_assembler.md

 5. **Error Handling**:
    - Validate inputs before creating the assembler
    - Handle errors gracefully during pipeline generation
+   - Provide fallbacks for property references that can't be resolved

+6. **Property References**:
+   - Use the enhanced `PropertyReference.to_runtime_property()` method to create proper SageMaker property references
+   - Always include error handling when resolving property references
+   - Understand that property paths like `properties.ProcessingOutputConfig.Outputs['DATA'].S3Output.S3Uri` need special parsing

 By following these best practices, you can create reliable, maintainable, and efficient pipelines using the `PipelineAssembler`.